 Before starting on the walk, have some light snacks.
 Then proceed for a refreshing walk along the hilly path adjacent to the sea.
 After a few minutes, you will come across a deserted beach in a secluded cove.
 At this point, you can either sit and spend some time watching the mountains at the backdrop of the majestic Arabian Sea or you may continue with the trek.

 As you move on, you will come across plenty of isolated beaches.
 The captivating views across the pristine sea waters will keep you enthralled throughout the journey.
-The mountain with their breathtaking views is a treat to the eyes.
+The mountain with its breathtaking views is a treat to the eyes.
 The sound of the waters splashing against the seashore and the lush green palms swaying in the air will rejuvenate and energize you.
-The trek along these blissfully secluded beaches are very unique unlike the exerting adventurous treks across precarious rocks and mountains.
+The trek along these blissfully secluded beaches is very unique unlike the exerting adventurous treks across precarious rocks and mountains.

 After short wade across an estuary, you will reach the serene Neuti beach which is the endpoint of the trek.
 You can enjoy the coconut water and have a Malvani coastal lunch at the beach eateries to refresh yourself after the exhaustion.
 At 3:30 pm you can start for the return journey towards Porvorim and reach by 7:30 pm.

 The Neuti beach welcomes you with its treasure chest full of adventure and scenic views.
 You can dip yourself and let your body enjoy the soothing touch of the cool waters of the sea.
 If you are quite energetic and love to do something exclusive, then there is a 20 feet high giant rock on the beach from where you can dive into the waters.